MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/table-views.md

 ms.date: 03/16/2017
 ---

-# Working with Table Views
+# Working with tvOS Table Views in Xamarin

 _This article covers designing and working with Table Views and Table View Controllers inside of a Xamarin.tvOS app._